PrometheanDissident/prometheandissident.github.io/pages/race.md

 ***Grading: Little Bias -** Malouff & Thorsteinsson (2016) meta-analyzed research examining whether there exists a racial bias in grading<ref>https://journals.sagepub.com/doi/full/10.1177/0004944116664618</ref>.
 They found a small but statistically effect of race on grading which was robust to publication bias testing.
 Specifically, there was 26% of a standard deviation in score differences between students in the hypothesized-bias condition and students not in that condition.
 In IQ terms, this would amount to one ethnic group being assessed as being on average 4 IQ points below what they actually are.
 There is bias, but it is small.

 In summary, there may be some bias in the education system, specifically with grading, but its actual net effect is likely to be small.

-**Other Education Info:**

-There is a positive effect of having an own race teacher on student achievement<ref>https://www.brookings.edu/research/the-importance-of-a-diverse-teaching-force/</ref>.

-Students taught under faculty who underwent diversity training experienced a greater sense of community, personal growth, and conflict resolution skills<ref>https://files.eric.ed.gov/fulltext/EJ1134528.pdf</ref>.

-School desegregation has had positive effects on both educational and occupational attainments, college quality and adult earnings, reduced the probability of incarceration, and improved adult health status<ref>https://www.nber.org/papers/w16664</ref>.

-Comprehensive school reform programs tend to lower the black-white achievement gap more than matched traditional schools, and their effects substantially to completely eliminated this gap in elementary middle schools<ref>https://epaa.asu.edu/ojs/index.php/epaa/article/view/708</ref>.

-Harlem Children's Zone charter schools closed the black-white achievement gap in mathematics<ref>https://www.aeaweb.org/articles?id=10.1257/app.3.3.158</ref>.

-Improvements in the relative quality of black schools in terms of pupil-teacher ratios, annual teacher pay, and term length for black and white schools explain some of the narrowing of the black-white earnings gap between 1960 and 1980<ref>https://sci-hub.ru/https://doi.org/10.2307/2118326</ref>.

 #### Health